fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I am the only frontend developer and I have no one to learn from, what should I do?

 > I want to work with unpopular tech and techiques, am I weird?

 > Why would a company like Google or Facebook invest so heavily in creating, maintaining and aggressively marketing open source products?